How to period

 This word took a little longer for me to unpack, and I still haven’t gotten there.
 I think that embarrassment comes from a complicated place that reflects the taboo most of the world has around periods and it’ll take a longggg time to dismantle it.

 I remember being 14 years old and talking to my friends about tampons.
 I found out I was the only one who didn’t use applicator tampons and the embarrassment was real.
 “Wait…” they said.
 “You actually touch your vagina with your fingers???
 Why would you have that grossness when the applicator sticks it in for you?”.
-I didn’t realise that touching my own body was supposed to be gross (imagine what 14-year old them would have thought about cups).
+I didn’t realise that touching my own body was supposed to be gross (imagine what 14-year old then would have thought about cups).

 I remember the colour my cheeks used to flush when I got my period unexpectedly and had to ask for a pad or tampon.
 I remember being terrified my blood would leak at school and everyone would find out.
 Growing up, periods were the biggest cause of embarrassment I could possibly imagine.
 Why?
 Where did this idea come from?
 Why were our bodies supposed to be gross?
 Why were we not taught about the beauty of periods as well as the potential hassles?

 I really don’t have an answer for why these words are so widely associated with bleeding.
 I don’t have the answers to my questions and it would be weird if I did.
 I can’t speak for everyone who bleeds!
-Wouldn’t it be interesting, though, if we started asking them?
+Wouldn’t it be interesting though, if we started asking them?
 What would happen if we began to think critically about the representation of menstruation?
 I challenge you to wonder… what would we find?
 I’ve made my own visuals about what I think period talk could sound like.
 It’s not the answer.
 But it’s a start.

-Look masculine and feminine.
+look masculine and feminine.
 Be masculine or feminine.
 Wear whatever clothes they damn well choose.
 Eat whatever food their body says yes to.
 Do whatever activities they want to.
 Experience pain.
 Experience no pain.
 Sleep soundly.
 Sleep badly.
 Feel happy.
 Feel frustrated.
 Feel sad.
 Feel angry and not just because they’re bleeding.
 Feel gentle.
 Feel energised.
 Feel tired.
 Want to be alone.
 Want to be with people.
 Tell people they’re bleeding.
 Not tell anyone.
 Want to have sex and have sex.
 Don’t want to have sex and don’t.

-Human.
+human.
 Beautiful.
 Unique.
 Soft.
 Tough.
 Painful.
 Light.
 Heavy.
 Powerful.
 Special.
 Proud.
 Machines.
 Life forces.

 What are your words?
 How do you see your period?
 How would you like to see your period?
 If you don’t bleed, how would you like to talk about periods?
 What are people’s experiences around you?